-- Understand the origins, the position, the logic and key concepts of international law and international environmental law, and the evolution and structure of the international law of sustainable development; - 2.
+- 1. Understand the origins, the position, the logic and key concepts of international law and international environmental law, and the evolution and structure of the international law of sustainable development; - 2.
 Be familiar with the structures and processes of international environmental governance, including the system of international organizations and multilateral environmental agreements; - 3.
 Analyze international environmental governance in the context of global governance; - 4.
 Identify and suggest policy alternatives and institutional reforms for more effective environmental governance at the international level - 5.
 Understand key developments in the history of environmental thought from the ancient Greeks to the present day. - 6.
 Critically analyze the controversies of the philosophical underpinnings of environmentalism and environmental policies; - 7.
 Understand, compare and contrast the different intellectual strands of modern environmentalism, including understanding their historical origins; - 8.
 Be competent in preparing and delivering a professional quality academic conference presentation.

-Learning outcomes Assessment Educational activities Estimated workload INTERNATIONAL .
-ENVIRONMENTAL POLICY Understand key concepts and institutional structures exam (100%) Lectures Readings 23 of international environmental policy Be familiar with policy alternatives and institutional reforms for more effective environmental governance at the international level
+Learning outcomes Assessment Educational activities Estimated workload INTERNATIONAL ENVIRO ONMENTAL POLICY Understand key concepts and exam (100%) Lectures 12 institutional structures of international environmental policy Readings 23 Be familiar with policy alternatives and institutional reforms for more effective environmental governance at the international level

-Learning outcomes Assessment Educational activities Estimated workload Sub-total for International Environmental Policy (1.5 credits), including: In-class activities (lectures and seminars) 12 Self-study and independent work (reading) 23 ENVIRONMENTAL LAW Understand the origins, the position, the logic and key concepts of exam (80%) attendance & participation Lectures and Discussion Reading 12 18 international law and international environmental law, and the evolution and structure of the international law of sustainable development.
-(20%) assignment work 3 Be familiar with the structures and processes of international environmental governance, including the system of international organizations and multilateral environmental agreements.
-Sub-total for Internatio nal Environmental Law (1.
-5 credits), including: 33 ' In-class activities (lectures and seminars) 12 Self-study and independent work (reading) 21 ENVIRONME ENTAL THOUGHT Understand key Exam (100%) Lectures 6 developments in the Exam (10070) Class debate 2 history of Reading, debate preparation environmental attitudes and thought from the (optional tutorial) 13 ancient Greeks to the present day.
-(1) Understand and critically examine key intellectual challenges to environmentalism.
+Learning outcomes Assessment Educational activities Estimated workload

+Sub-total for Internatio nal Environmental Pol icy (1.5 credits), including: 35

+In-class activities (lectures and seminars) 12

+Self-study and independent work (reading) 23

+INTERNATION AL ENVIRONMENTAL LAW ł

+Understand the origins, exam (80%) Lectures and Discussion 12

+the position, the logic and key concepts of international law and attendance & participation Reading 18

+international environmental law, and the evolution and structure of the international law of sustainable development.
+(20%) assignment work 3

+Be familiar with the structures and processes of international environmental governance, including the system of international organizations and multilateral environmental agreements.

+Sub-total for Internatio nal Environmental Law v (1.5 credits), including: 33

+In-class activities (lectures and seminars) 12

+Self-study and independent work (reading) 2

+ENVIRO NMENTAL THOUGHT L

+Understand key Lectures 6

+developments in the Exam (100%) Class debate 2

+history of Reading, debate preparation 2

+environmental attitudes c 10

+and thought from the (optional tutorial) 13

+ancient Greeks to the present day.
+(1)

+Understand and -

+critically examine key

+intellectual challenges

+to environmentalism.

 Understand, compare and contrast the different intellectual strands of modern environmentalism.

-Learning outcomes Assessment Educational activities Estimated workload Sub- Total for Environmental Thought (1 credit), including: 21-22 Contact-hours (lectures and seminars, tutorial) 8-9 Self-study and independent work (reading) 13 Exam revision (4 hours per credit) 16 Total for Introduction to Environment, Policy and Society (with Student Policy Conference-see below) (6 credits) 156
+Learning outcomes Assessment Educational activities Estima worklo Sub- Total for Environ Sub- Total for Environmental Thought (1 credit), including: 21-22 Contact-hours (lectures and seminars, tutorial) 8-9 Self-study and independent work (reading) 13 Exam revision (4 hours per credit) 16 Total for Introduction t Conference-see below and Society (with Student Policy 156